 Thank you for the invitation to speak to the Association of Teaching Theologians this afternoon, here at the Lutheran School of Theology in Chicago.
 It is a privilege to be with those of you who are shaping and forming the theology of our future leaders.
 It is an honor to get to hang out with the cool kids for a while.
-Thank you for the faithful work you do, at a challenging time for theological education.
+Pastors and bishops are not theologians, but we preach and teach weekly, and all the baptized operate out of theological assumptions either consciously, or unconsciously.
+So we’re all doing theology all the time.
+Thank you for the systematic work you do and helping us think as broadly and consistently as possible.

 Then he will say to those at his left hand, ‘You that are accursed, depart from me into the eternal fire prepared for the devil and his angels; for I was hungry and you gave me no food, I was thirsty and you gave me nothing to drink, I was a stranger and you did not welcome me, naked and you did not give me clothing, sick and in prison and you did not visit me.’
 Then they also will answer, ‘Lord, when was it that we saw you hungry or thirsty or a stranger or naked or sick or in prison, and did not take care of you?’Then he will answer them, ‘Truly I tell you, just as you did not do it to one of the least of these, you did not do it to me.’
 And these will go away into eternal punishment, but the righteous into eternal life.”